-The chart below provides a list of the 12 counties that will not offer services to food stamp recipients effective October 1, 2011.
+The chart below provides a list of the 23 counties that will not offer services to food assistance benefits recipients effective October 1, 2013.
 If the counties offering services should change during the FFY, a modification to the plan will be submitted.